GLOBAL MARKETS-Stocks, oil falter on view on China economy

 By Leah Schnurr

-Jitters over the euro zone debt crisis knocked the euro down from two-week highs with uncertainty about Spain persisting after a euro zone finance ministers meeting in Luxembourg said the country did not yet need a bailout.
+Jitters over the euro zone debt crisis knocked the euro down from two-week highs as uncertainty about Spain persisted after euro zone finance ministers meeting in Luxembourg said the country did not yet need a bailout.

-The lackluster tone in markets was set early after the World Bank cut its growth expectations the East Asia and Pacific region, including economic powerhouse China.

-Heading into the U.S. third quarter corporate earnings reporting season - which starts on Tuesday with a report from Alcoa - analysts forecast earnings will fall 2.4 percent from the year-ago quarter
+The World Bank’s downward revision for growth expectations for the East Asia and Pacific region added to the cautious tone in stocks heading into corporate earnings season, which starts in earnest in the United States on Tuesday.

 Recent warnings from large multinationals such as FedEx Corp , Hewlett-Packard Co and Caterpillar Inc have already made investors wary.

-About 4.1 billion shares changed hands on the New York Stock Exchange, the Nasdaq and NYSE MKT, compared with the year-to-date daily average of 6.54 billion to last Friday.
+Analysts forecast earnings will fall 2.4 percent from the year-ago quarter, which would mark the first decline in three years and make it difficult to justify keeping stocks near recent peaks.

+“There is just a lot of uncertainty out there, so any little thing right now tends to be a bit of a drag.
+Some of it is China, some of it may be concerns about Europe again,” said Peter Jankovskis, co-chief investment officer at OakBrook Investments LLC in Lisle, Illinois.

-Earlier the World Bank said there was a risk the economic slowdown in China could worsen and last longer than many analysts have forecast.
+The World Bank said there was a risk the slowdown in China could worsen and last longer than many analysts have forecast.
 Still, the international lender expects China to have a soft landing.
 It revised its forecast to growth of 7.7 percent this year and 8.1 percent for next year.

 Earlier this year, the World Bank had forecast 8.2 percent growth for China in 2012 and 8.6 percent in 2013.

+The World Bank’s forecast deflated some of last week’s positive sentiment in markets spurred by an unexpected drop in the U.S. unemployment rate.

-China’s role as the last major growth engine in the world economy amplified the impact of the World Bank’s forecasts in commodity markets.
+China’s role as the last major growth engine in the world economy amplified the impact of the World Bank’s forecasts in foreign exchange and commodity markets.

-Monday’s World Bank forecast deflated some of last week’s positive sentiment in markets spurred by an unexpected drop in the U.S. unemployment rate.

-Fears slower global economic growth would curb oil demand initially sent Brent crude oil prices lower, but tension in the Middle East helped the commodity pare losses in choppy trading.
+Fears slower economic growth would curb oil demand initially sent Brent crude lower, but tension in the Middle East helped the commodity pare losses.
+Brent was little changed at $111.94 a barrel, while U.S. crude dropped 44 cents to $89.44 a barrel.

-Brent edged down 20 cents to settle at $111.82 a barrel, recovering after falling to a session low of $110.54.
-U.S. crude fell a second straight session, dropping 55 cents to settle at $89.33 a barrel

 Euro zone finance ministers said Spain was taking steps to overhaul its economy and did not need a bailout, at least for now.